archer-yang-lab/envlp/README.txt

 We provides a support website, on which the users can download the toolbox, report bugs and check recent updates http://code.google.com/p/envlp/.
-For further help, the users can contact the authors of the toolbox: Zhihua Su (zhihuasu@ufl.edu), Yi Yang (yiyang@umn.edu) and Dennis Cook (dennis@stat.umn.edu).
+For further help, the users can contact the authors of the toolbox: Zhihua Su (zhihuasu@stat.ufl.edu), Yi Yang (yiyang@umn.edu) and Dennis Cook (dennis@stat.umn.edu).

 References
 __________

-envlp: A MATLAB Toolbox for Computing Envelope Estimators in Multivariate Linear Regression. +
+envlp: A MATLAB Toolbox for Computing Envelope Estimators in Multivariate Linear Regression.
-Zhihua Su, Yi Yang, Dennis Cook. +
+Zhihua Su, Yi Yang, Dennis Cook.
-_Technical report_ (2012)
+Technical report (2012)